You are here

 $4x+5y=7$.

-If you eliminate one variable from the two equations by a specific operation getting a single equation in the second variable, algebraically it would always be possible to find the value of the second variable from the resultant single equation, if a solution exists.
+• If you eliminate one variable from the two equations by a specific operation getting a single equation in the second variable, algebraically it would always be possible to find the value of the second variable from this single equation—if a solution exists.

-Next substituting this value in any of the equations you will get the value of the first variable and hence the solution, if it exists.
+Substituting this value in any of the equations, you will get the value of the first variable, if it exists.

-You know by now the reason behind the uncertainty of getting the unique solution (which is the main objective),
+Reason behind the uncertainty of getting the unique solution:

 Taking up solving this problem again, first thing you do is to judge the degree of similarity between the two pairs of coefficients of $x$ and $y$ and select the one that is easier to be made equal.

-In second step take the action of multiplication.
+In second step, multiply.
 The changed first equation and unchanged second equation are then,

 $4x+6y=16$, and